alan-turing-institute/autoemulate/docs/community/faq/faq-users.md

 3. What are the prerequisites for using `AutoEmulate`?
    <!-- Information on the knowledge or data required to effectively use AutoEmulate, such as familiarity with Python, machine learning concepts, or specific data formats. -->
    - `AutoEmulate` is designed to be easy to use.
-The user has to first generat a dataset of simulation inputs `X` and outputs `y`, and optimally have a basic understanding of Python and machine learning concepts.
+The user has to first generate a dataset of simulation inputs `X` and outputs `y`, and optimally have a basic understanding of Python and machine learning concepts.

 ## Usage Questions